Skip down to main content

 • Posts should include page number references for any quotes given.

 • Posts should have informative titles from which a reader can tell what the post is about.
-For A Good Read submissions, please provide an original title for posts.
+For A Good Read submissions, please provide an original title of the scholarly work being reviewed.

 • Authors will be required to submit a headshot and brief bio (maximum 50 words) on acceptance of their submission.